 The numbers suggest that over ninety five percent of all cobweb spiders are outdoor spiders that don’t receive a second thought by anyone other than extreme spider enthusiasts.

 Two physical features, the presence of round abdomens with the first set of legs longer than the others, serve as the initial identification tools.
 Body color and abdominal patterns serve as the next identification clues.

-New Hampshire hosts a nice variety of orb weaving spiders in the genus Araneus.
+Regardless of natural and man made conditions, the orbweavers might be the most easily noticed in the yard because their webs are often build at eye level.
 Colorful bodies and distinct abdominal patterns, such as the Marbled Orbweaver, help make identification easy.

 Garden cross spiders are also another common species found in residential areas.